HowMuchDoINeed.co logo

 4. Choose the connection type — single row, double row (staggered), or perimeter (for sheet goods).

-5. Optionally set custom spacing, edge distance, and end distance.
+5. Optionally set custom spacing, edge distance and end distance.
 Sensible defaults are provided.

-6. Adjust waste percentage if needed.
+6. Adjust the waste percentage if you want a few spare fixings.

 Edge & End Distances